philiplackmaker/portfolio-2018/src/pages/project/hellocar/index.md

 ##Outcome

-We created a product from scratch an built into a service where you could buy a car online.
+We created a product from scratch and built it into a service where you could buy a car online.
 Unfortunely we did not find product market fit [I wrote a short piece about why this might of happened.](/why-did-hellocar-fail)

 <!-- ###Brand and positioning